emsspree/Dock_helpers/README.md

 - `-l` to run `docklockle` afterwards.
 - `-h` to print help.

-## 2 docklockle
+## 2. Make Dock Contents (Im)mutable

-`docklockle` — Toggle Dock’s contents locked/unlocked.
+`docklockle` — Toggle Dock locked and unlocked.

+Contents are mutable by default.
+Items can be added, moved or removed.

+Use this helper once to disable this.
+Use this helper again to re-enable this.

+No options.